ozanpali/amp-rsl-rl/README.md

 - `torch`
 - `rsl-rl-lib`

-These will be automatically installed via `pip`.
+These will be automatically installed via pip.

 ---